 S434 BMPs for Dock Washing

-Description of Pollutant Sources: Washing docks (or wharves, piers, floats, and boat ramps) can result in the discharge of soaps and detergents that can be toxic to aquatic life, especially after they take on contaminants while cleaning.
+Description of Pollutant Sources: Washing docks (or wharves, piers, floats, and boat ramps) can result in the discharge of dirt, bird feces, soaps and detergents that can be harmful to aquatic life, especially after they take on contaminants while cleaning.
 The BMPs in this section do not address dry docks, graving docks, or marine railway cleaning operations.

 Pollutant Control Approach: Use dry methods and equipment (scraping, sweeping, vacuuming) to remove debris and contaminants prior to cleaning with water to prevent these substances from entering surface water.